 The reason this is so confusing is that there are two completely different ways that email programs send images.
 Microsoft Outlook(1) 2007 and 2010 (on PC’s) converts all images into what’s called a “Base64 image” and then embeds the images into your actual email.
 The images travel with the email message itself.
 All other email programs only send a “reference” to the images in the email message.
 When the email gets received, the images are not a part of it - rather, there is an instruction that basically says “go get the images from this server and show them to me now.”

-(1) Microsoft Outlook 2013 may or may not convert images to Base64 - it depends on how you install the signature.
-The instructions we provide for installing signatures will lead to the images NOT being converted to Base64 and embedded in Outlook 2013 messages.
+(1) Microsoft Outlook 2013 and 2016 may or may not convert images to Base64 - it depends on how you install the signature.
+The instructions we provide for installing signatures will lead to the images NOT being converted to Base64 and embedded in Outlook 2013 or 2016 messages.

 There are pros and cons associated with each approach, but it’s really irrelevant unless you actually plan to change the email program you are using, which is a fairly rare decision.
 Both approaches are in widespread use, and none of us have any control over what email program the people that we send email to use.
 The best we can do is to understand this enough to put our minds at ease with regards to how our email signatures are working.